siriusbeans/nocturnal/README.md

 -A portion of the fees is collected for Ethereum transaction gas costs (no premium)
 -Users can earn rewards by staking NOCT
 -The remainder of all collected fees goes to NOCT stakers
--An ERC721 is created and issued to a user after a swap limit order is created and the swap asset is deposited
+-Users can stake their NOCT through nocturnal.finance UI, and receive ERC20 sNOCT tokens in return -An ERC721 is created and issued to a user after a swap limit order is created and the swap asset is deposited
 -The ERC721 records all user swap limit order information
 -After the user's swap limit order is executed, the ERC721 can be exchanged for the traded asset and any accumulated NOCT